lweissenstein/lweissenstein.github.io/_projects/biotopia.md

     {% include figure.liquid path="assets/img/biotopia/BioTopia_3.png" class="img-fluid rounded z-depth-1" %}
   </div>
 </div>
 <div class="caption">
 Final visual style combining research-driven design with accessible mobile presentation.
 </div>

 ---

-## Team & Context
+## team & context

 BioTopia was developed as a **team-based university project** at HTW Berlin in collaboration with external research partners.

 This repository exists **for portfolio display purposes only**.
 All intellectual property belongs to the original project stakeholders.

----

-For more screenshots, development process, and documentation,
-please visit the **GitHub repository** linked above.
+For more screenshots, development process, and documentation, please visit the **GitHub repository** linked above.